eulersson/cerda/README.rst

 http://github.com/docwhite/cerda or directly by speaking to that Spanish shy guy in the labs, or drop me an email blanquer.ramon@gmail.com

+Upcoming features:

+* **Direct integration with Qube**: There will be no need to do all the steps to dispatch the job to the render farm.
+* Improved mail formatting with **thumbnails** of what has been rendered.

 Prerequisites
 =============